DLTBCo: 2009–present

 In 2009, after the suspended operations and renovation for five years, Del Monte Motor Works (DMMW), a bus and truck manufacturer based in Quezon City took over the management of BLTBCo.
 They renamed the company as Del Monte Land Transport Bus Company (DLTBCo), and continues routes to Metro Manila via Laguna, Quezon, Batangas, Camarines Sur, Camarines Norte and Albay.

 In 2010, DLTBCo resumed trips to Eastern Visayas, primarily in Northern Samar, Samar, Leyte and Southern Leyte.
 With the help of the new management, they provided new bus units for the company and offers new services such as free Wi-Fi and their "Greyhound Express Service".

+In October 2024, DLTBCo launched their route between UP Diliman and UP Los Baños in partnership with University of the Philippines.

+On October 28, 2025, DLTBCo announced to launched their point-to-point bus service mall-to-mall operation between SM Malls in Metro Manila and in Southern and Northern Luzon in partnership with Park-Solutions, Inc. (PSI) through a memorandum of agreement.

 Issues and criticisms

 The issue on labor union in BLTBCo has caused up to pay for its damages filed by their employees.
 In 1973, during Martial Law, a group of private respondents, totaling 34 employees, led by bus conductors Librado Aquino and Eufemio Bondad, demanded the company for back wages and separation pay.
 These employees were detained by the military due to alleged involvement in the defraudation of the fund of the company.
 The management also refused to give them back pay.
 In the decision by the National Labor Relations Commission (NLRC), favoring the decision to the complainants, the management forced to give separation pay to the employees.

 Consecutive strikes led by labor union leaders of the company were able to file cases against the management due to unfair labor practice and violation of the collective bargaining agreement (CBA).
 BLTBCo management forced to pay those employees who led the strike in two consecutive years.

 The bankruptcy of BLTBCo was caused by the involvement of one member of Potenciano family to run for governor in Laguna, but failed to win in the 2001 local elections.
 This time, the labor union filed a class suit against the management.
 By then, BLTBCo has again, a troubled history when the Potenciano clan strongly refused to give up the bus company to its investors.
 As a result, the company was totally crippled by financial losses and mismanagement for six years.
 The Bitanga and Potenciano clans have disputes on the management of the company.